Surjective homomorphisms between surface braid groups

 \section{Abstract}

 Let $PB_n(S_{g,p})$ be the pure braid group of a genus $g>1$ surface with $p$ punctures.
 In this paper we prove that any surjective homomorphism $PB_n(S_{g,p})\to PB_m(S_{g,p})$ factors through one of the forgetful homomorphisms.
-We then compute the automorphism group of $PB_n(S_{g,p})$, extending Irmak, Ivanov and McCarthy's result \cite{ivanov} to the punctured case.
-Surprisingly, in contrast to the $n=1$ case, any automorphism of $PB_n(S_{g,p})$, $n>1$ is geometric.
+We then compute the automorphism group of $PB_m(S_{g,p})$, which gives a simpler proof of Irmak--Ivanov--McCarthy \cite[Theorem 1]{ivanov}.
+Surprisingly, in contrast to the $n=1$ case, any automorphism of $PB_n(S_{g,p})$ for $n>1$ is geometric.